0Londero/Data-Analysis-of-Hardware-Environmental-Impact/README.md

 ## Overview

 This project investigates the environmental impact of hardware devices by analyzing their lifecycle emissions.
-Using statistical techniques, we identify key factors—such as weight, screen size, and manufacturer—that contribute to greenhouse gas (GHG) emissions in different lifecycle stages: manufacturing, transport, use, and disposal.
+Using statistical techniques, we identify key factors such as weight, screen size, and manufacturer that contribute to greenhouse gas (GHG) emissions in different lifecycle stages: manufacturing, transport, use, and disposal.

 Designed with stakeholders like municipalities, manufacturers, and investors in mind, the analysis supports data-driven decisions for sustainability, urban logistics, and e-waste policy.